Research-Squirrel-Engineers/Impuls_SoftwareRezensionen_DGUF/Draft_EN.md

     name: Timo Homburg
     affiliation: Hochschule Mainz
     orcid: 0000-0002-9499-5840
-    bio: "Timo Homburg studied computer science with a focus on computational linguistics (assyrology), semantic web and sinology.
+    bio: "Timo Homburg studied computer science with a focus on computational linguistics (assyriology), semantic web and sinology.
 In recent years, he has worked in the field of GIS applications in geoinformatics.
 His doctoral thesis deals with better integration of geodata into a Semantic Web environment.
-His current research project deals with the design and establishment of digital standards in the field of assyrology and a best practice for documentation of excavations with cuneiform texts - an extension of his publications on 'Cuneiform Script in the Digital Humanities'."
+His current research project deals with the design and establishment of digital standards in the field of assyriology and a best practice for documentation of excavations with cuneiform texts - an extension of his publications on 'Cuneiform Script in the Digital Humanities'."
   -
     name: Anne Klammt
     affiliation: Deutsches Forum für Kunstgeschichte Paris